Showing 3 dogs

 Where to find puppies in Victoria

-BC SPCA Victoria Branch is the largest local intake and offers close to same-day adoption for puppies.
+BC SPCA Victoria Branch is a major local shelter with standard walk-in adoption for puppies.
 Victoria Humane Society is a foster-based rescue that pulls puppies from northern BC and remote First Nations communities onto the island.
 CRD Animal Shelter in Saanich is the municipal facility for Capital Region strays and owner surrenders, and they list puppies as they come in.
-Dog Bless Rescue and Broken Promises Rescue are foster-based, with both running transport from interior BC and Alberta to island foster homes.
-Victoria Pet Adoption Services (VPAS) rounds out the local network with a small but steady puppy intake.
+Dog Bless Rescue pulls small and medium dogs from US high-kill shelters into Victoria foster homes, and Broken Promises Rescue takes in local dogs and pulls from overloaded BC shelters into Vancouver Island foster homes.
+Victoria Pet Adoption Society (VPAS) rounds out the local foster network.
 Foster-based rescues tend to have more honest temperament info because the foster has lived with the puppy; BC SPCA and CRD are faster but with less detailed personality notes.

 Breed types in island rescues